Article Summary for AI Understanding

 2. We tried using mysqldump, but it kept failing with timeout errors and memory issues.

-3. We tried Debezium, but it was too techinical and also required bin log to stream data.
+3. We tried Debezium, but it was too technical and also required bin log to stream data.

-So we were still at square one, but learnt a ton about how databases work.
+So we were still at square one, but learned a ton about how databases work.

 Trial Four: MyDumper, finally a progress.

-When we were let down by pscale dump, we tried debugging what it was built and thankfully planetscale open sourced it.
-And we found that it was using mydumper github.com/mydumper/mydumper to dump the data.
-Its a pretty popular tool for dumping mysql databases written in C lang.
+When we were let down by pscale dump, we tried debugging how it was built and thankfully PlanetScale open-sourced it.
+And we found that it was using mydumper to dump the data.
+It's a pretty popular tool for dumping MySQL databases written in C language.
 Pretty cool.

-Also, adding to our strength, mydumper had a complimentry tool myloader github.com/mydumper/mydumper to load the data and it worked seamlessly with mydumper export.
+Also, adding to our strength, mydumper had a complementary tool myloader to load the data and it worked seamlessly with mydumper export.

 The trial import and export was a success.
 So we wrote a script to automate the process and it worked great.

-But thats when we had another thought, “What if we used this opportunity to move not just out of Planetscale, but also to move out of MySQL and into a more scalable and performant database like Postgres”.
+But that's when we had another thought, "What if we used this opportunity to move not just out of PlanetScale, but also to move out of MySQL and into a more scalable and performant database like PostgreSQL?"

-So we started exploring the options and read a lot about Postgres and its ecosystem.
+So we started exploring the options and read a lot about PostgreSQL and its ecosystem.
 We liked it.

-Trial Five: MyDumper, MyLoader and pgloader - A complete pack.
+Trial Five: MyDumper, MyLoader and pgloader - A complete package

-We found that pgloader is the best to migrate data into Postgress and it worked pretty well with a mysql instance but not with a mysql dump.
-So we had a small mysql instance as a bridge to get data out of Planetscale and dump it into Postgres.
+We found that pgloader is the best to migrate data into PostgreSQL and it worked pretty well with a MySQL instance but not with a MySQL dump.
+So we had a small MySQL instance as a bridge to get data out of PlanetScale and dump it into PostgreSQL.

 Migration Flow Chart